Joshuaingram/mini-projects-and-worksheets/README.md

 **Status: Ongoing**

 ## Introduction
-The purpose of this repository is to hold any smaller projects or worksheets that I have created that aren't large enough to deserve their own.
+This repository is where I keep any projects/worksheets that aren't really large enough to deserve their own repo.
+Some of the projects here were made during my own free time or for classes.

 ### Projects